Green Inventory Management for Fashion Retail - Case Study

 💡 Insights

-As we can see that emissions are increasing for R >7, it seems that the optimal rule is potentially matching with a weekly seasonality of the demand.
+As we can see, emissions are increasing for R >7, and it seems that the optimal rule potentially matches the demand for a weekly seasonality.

 Carton Material Usage